 - Preview score immediately after completion: Unofficial section and total scores are shown on-screen as soon as the exam ends.

 GMAT Focus Edition 2025 puts fairness, flexibility and transparency first.
-With clearer test-center rules, optional breaks and revised score-reporting policies, candidates who know the process from arrival through post-test procedures can avoid violations, manage their time wisely and make sure their score reflects their true performance.
+With clearer test-centre rules, optional breaks and revised score-reporting policies, candidates who know the process from arrival through post-test procedures can avoid violations, manage their time wisely and make sure their score reflects their true performance.